aewiden/Tiny-Search-Engine/README.md

 # CS50 TSE
 ## Avery Widen (aewiden)

-Check the crawler, indexer, and querier modules for more information on assumptions made in each implementation.
+Check the modules' DESIGN.md files for more information on assumptions made in each implementation.